seyhunsaral/otree-course/book/intro.md

 ![logo](./figures/base/cover_half.png)
 </div>
+## Warning
+In the last year, many changes were introduced with with oTree 5.
+Even though the core concepts stayed the same, the project structure and commands changed significantly.
+This book is written for oTree 3 and after these changes, I put this project on a hiatus.

+Soon (planned August 2021), I will update the contents in line with oTree 5 and I will be open for contributions.

 ## What is this?
 This is a collaborative open book and course materials about experimental economics software [oTree](https://www.otree.org/).